SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/transform/bulk-column-rename.md

   - columns
 ---

-Use the Bulk Column Rename Gem to rename multiple columns in your Dataset in a systematic way.
+Use the BulkColumnRename Gem to rename multiple columns in your Dataset in a systematic way.

 ## Parameters